ding-lab/gdc_qc_analysis/README.md

 Now the pipeline is managed by Snakemake:

-    snakemake -l            # List all the possible rules snakemake make_db       # Generate the variant database snakemake all           # Generate all output
+    snakemake -l            # List all the possible rules snakemake all           # Generate both the database and overlap files

-All the analysis notebooks are under `notebooks/`.
-Note that one must run `notebooks/Analysis.ipynb` after the database is generated.
+## Internal information
+There is a working copy of this repository on denali at `/diskmnt/Projects/GDC_QC/gdc_qc_analysis`.

+Refer to the lab wiki for details: <https://confluence.ris.wustl.edu/display/DL/GDC-QC+AWG>.